chickenspaceprogram/infixconv/README.md

-# infixconv
+# parseinfix

 ### An implementation of Dijkstra's shunting yard algorithm in C

 This library is free software released under the Mozilla Public License 2.0.
-Source code is available [here](https://github.com/chickenspaceprogram/infixconv).
+Source code is available [here](https://github.com/chickenspaceprogram/parseinfix).

 Author: Athena Boose